aws-quickstart/cdk-eks-blueprints/docs/teams.md

 # Teams

-The `cdk-eks-blueprint` framework provides support for onboarding and managing teams and easily configuring cluster access.
-We currently support two `Team` types: `ApplicationTeam` and `PlatformTeam`. `ApplicationTeam` represent teams managing workloads running in cluster namespaces and `PlatformTeam` represents platform administrators who have admin access (masters group) to clusters.
+The `cdk-eks-blueprint` framework provides support for onboarding, managing, and configuring cluster access.
+It supports two team types: `ApplicationTeam` and `PlatformTeam`. `ApplicationTeam` manages workloads that run in cluster namespaces, and `PlatformTeam` is a platform for administrators who have access (masters group) to clusters.

-You are also able to create your own team implementations by creating classes that inherits from `Team`.
+You can create your own team implementations by creating classes that inherit from `ApplicationTeam`.

 ### ApplicationTeam

-To create an `ApplicationTeam` for your cluster, simplye implement a class that extends `ApplicationTeam`.
-You will need to supply a team name and an array of users.
+To create an `ApplicationTeam` for your cluster, implement a class that extends `ApplicationTeam`.
+You must supply a team name and an array of users.

 ```typescript
 export class TeamAwesome extends ApplicationTeam {